-Every year, millions of Americans are diagnosed as being obese.
+Every year, millions of Americans are diagnosed as obese.
 This means the patient is 20 percent or more above their ideal body weight.
 Clinically severe obesity is a more serious condition in which the patient is 100 or more pounds over their ideal body weight or has a Body Mass Index (BMI) of 40 or greater.
 When you are obese, your risk of developing other medical conditions including diabetes, heart disease, high blood pressure and stroke greatly increase.
 More than 300,000 deaths annually are attributed to obesity and obesity-related conditions.

 When healthy dieting and exercise have not helped you reach your weight-loss goals, bariatric surgery might be an option to consider.
-Surgery helps patients lose weight by restricting food intake, or, in some cases, interrupt the digestive process.
+Surgery helps patients lose weight by restricting food intake, or, in some cases, interrupting the digestive process.
 There are several surgical options available and recovery time is relatively short.

 Covenant Bariatric Seminars

 Information seminars on bariatric surgery options are offered each month.

 This worksheet can assist you with planning for possible insurance co-payments and deductibles prior to surgery.
 If you have any questions, call your insurance company or the Covenant Bariatric & Metabolic Program Administrator at 989-583-4683.
 Click here to download the insurance worksheet.

 Support group meetings for those who have had or are contemplating bariatric surgery are held the first Wednesday of every month from 6 p.m. – 7 p.m. at Covenant's Mackinaw Campus (5400 Mackinaw Road) in the lower level conference room.